BAMresearch/SOFA/docs/source/codebase.rst

 - `PEP 257 <https://peps.python.org/pep-0257/>`_ - Docstring Conventions
 - `PEP 484 <https://peps.python.org/pep-0484/>`_ - Type Hints

-The implementation uses a mixture of object oriented and procedural programming.
+The implementation uses a mixture of object oriented and procedural programming, depending on which is more suitable for the different requirements at hand.

 .. _gui implementation:

 GUI
 ---

 The GUI of SOFA is written in Tkinter and uses the ttkbootstrap theme extension, to give it a modern look.
 It consists of of three windows, the main window and two subwindows for the data import and export.
+All of them are written in an object oriented approach.

 Main Window  `source <https://github.com/2Puck/sofa/tree/development>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+wie sind plots in tkinter eingebunden
+interaktionsmöglichkeiten

 Import Window
 ~~~~~~~~~~~~~